katspaugh/3ds-life/README.md

 lovebrew build
 ```

-Next, go to your console, run the Homebrew Launcher, and press `Y`.
-This will start a Wi-Fi server and display its IP address so that you can send your build over to the console.
+Next, open your 3DS console, run the Homebrew Launcher, and press `Y`.
+This will start a server over Wi-Fi and display its IP address so that you can send your build over to the console.

-From the docker, run:
+Inside the docker container, run:

 ```bash
 3dslink build/MyProject.3dsx -a 192.168.0.54 -0 sdmc:/3ds/MyProject.3dsx